Code-Institute-Submissions/SOliv1-milestone2_NovResub/docs/README.md

 -Jquery to demonstrate DOM manipulation -Bootstrap Cosmos to help with styling -D3 helps bring data to life using HTML, SVG, and CSS.
 It allows User to create anything from an HTML table to a Pie chart, from -graphs and bar charts to geospatial maps -Make graph technologies; Crossfilter / DC / JSon github to deploy my website; AWS Cloud9 followed by gitpod as soon as I heard thichs was available I swithced over to the gitpod platform as I found it more straight forward to use. "wget" command to retrieve data from other websites and json.

-#### Tests
-github, edge, firefox and chrome.
-I did not usMy e jasmine as I did not fully understand it and also probably did not need too either on this project.

 #### Types of Fields
 Differences Measurements and Dimensions
 There are two types of fields, dimensions and measures, based on the role they play in the data: